nosinovacao/ftp-proxy-node/README.md

 NodeJS FTP Proxy
 ==============

-NodeJS ftp proxy prepared for active and passive connections with transfer stats plugin.
+NodeJS ftp proxy prepared for active and passive connections with transfer stats plugin and logging module.

 Stats plugin already has a solution for using rabbitMQ as stats' message publisher.